-CLASS DV_TEXT HL7 Roughly equivalent to CWE (coded with extensions) - i.e. a text value which may optionally be coded.
-Inherit DATA_VALUE Attributes Signature Meaning value: String Displayable rendition of the item, regardless of its underlying structure.
+CLASS DV_TEXT Inherit DATA_VALUE Attributes Signature Meaning 11 value: String Displayable rendition of the item, regardless of its underlying structure.
 For DV_CODED_TEXT, this is the rubric of the complete term as provided by the terminology service.
-No carriage returns, line feeds, or other non-printing characters permitted. mappings: List <term_mapping></term_mapping> terms from other terminologies most closely matching this term, typically used where the originator (e.g. pathology lab) of information uses a local terminology but also supplies one or more equivalents from well-known terminologies (e.g. LOINC). formatting: String A format string of the form "name:value; name:value", e.g. "font-weight : bold; font-family : Arial; font-size : 12pt;".
-Values taken from W3C CSS2 properties lists "background" and "font". hyperlink: DV_URI Optional link sitting behind a section of plain text or coded term item. language: CODE_PHRASE Optional indicator of the localised language in which the value is written.
+No carriage returns, line feeds, or other non-printing characters permitted.
+01 mappings: List <term_mapping></term_mapping> terms from other terminologies most closely matching this term, typically used where the originator (e.g. pathology lab) of information uses a local terminology but also supplies one or more equivalents from well-known terminologies (e.g. LOINC).
+01 formatting: String A format string of the form "name:value; name:value", e.g. "font-weight : bold; font-family : Arial; font-size : 12pt;".
+Values taken from W3C CSS2 properties lists "background" and "font".
+01 hyperlink: DV_URI Optional link sitting behind a section of plain text or coded term item.
+01 language: CODE_PHRASE Optional indicator of the localised language in which the value is written.
 Coded from open EHR Code Set "languages".
-Only used when either the text object is in a different language from the enclosing ENTRY, or else the text object is being used outside of an ENTRY or other enclosing structure which indicates the language. encoding: CODE_PHRASE Name of character set in which this value is encoded.
+Only used when either the text object is in a different language from the enclosing ENTRY, or else the text object is being used outside of an ENTRY or other enclosing structure which indicates the language.
+01 encoding: CODE_PHRASE Name of character encoding scheme in which this value is encoded.
 Coded from open EHR Code Set "character sets".
-Invariants Value_valid: value /= void and then not value.is_empty and then not (value.has(CR) or value.has(LF)) Language_valid: language /= Void implies code_set("languages").has(language) Encoding_valid: encoding /= Void implies code_set("character sets").has(encoding) Mappings_valid: mappings /= void implies not mappings.is_empty Formatting_valid: formatting /= void implies not formatting.is_empty
+Unicode is the default assumption in open EHR, with UTF-8 being the assumed encoding.
+This attribute allows for variations from these assumptions.
+Invariants Value_valid: value /= void and then not value.is_empty and then not (value.has(CR) or value.has(LF)) Language_valid: language /= Void implies code_set(Code_set_id_languages).has_code(language) Encoding_valid: encoding /= Void implies code_set(Code_set_id_character_sets).has_code(encoding) Mappings_valid: mappings /= void implies not mappings.is_empty Formatting_valid: formatting /= void implies not formatting.is_empty